Purls Before Swine

 Amazon – B&N – Kobo

-Hazel Dean is visiting Ascroft, eh? to tell us about Longing is Violet Dusk, the latest novel in the Hazel Dean mystery series.
+Emma Wells is visiting Ascroft, eh? to tell us about No Small Murder, the first novel in the Mini Meadows mystery series.

 Tell us about the novel that you live inside.
 Is it part of a series?
 If so, please tell us about the series too.